Damitwhy/NA-Share/README.md

 - **User Satisfaction**
   - Our aim is to give our users the feeling they want to keep coming back for.
 Delivering the service of sharing in a safe environment.
 - **User Stories**
-  - User stories were collected, numbering 28, top ten posted here and the full list can be found in the User_stories.txt here [User Stories](/project_readmes/User_stories.txt), Stories in this README express the full CRUD functionality of NA-Share.
+  - User stories were collected first, numbering 28, top ten posted here and the full list can be found in the User_stories.txt here [User Stories](/project_readmes/User_stories.txt), Stories in this README express the full CRUD functionality of NA-Share.
     - As a new user, I want to register an account with my email and password so that I can log in and use the site.
     - As a registered user, I want to log in with my email and password so that I can access my account.
     - As a logged-in user, I want to create and submit a new share so that I can tell my story.